 The grading system for this course is based on the category weights listed in each department's policy.
 For this course, those weights are listed below.
 Each marking period, students will have a minimum of three (3) Major Assessments and seven (7) Minor Assessments (explained below).
-Homework is graded as part of Course Participation, which is assessed twice (2x) per marking period using the district rubric.
+Course Participation is assessed twice (2x) per marking period using the district rubric.